Skip to main content

 How do I sign up to participate in a clinical trial?

-After you find a clinical trial you might want to join, contact the study team to learn more about it.
+After you find a clinical trial you're interested in, contact the study team to learn more about it.
 You can usually find the study teams’ contact information in the trial’s description.
 The staff can give you information that will help you decide whether to participate.

 Check out this resource from the U.S. Department of Health and Human Services (HHS) for a list of specific questions to ask about volunteering for a research study .